 Sustainable procurement vs. supply chain risks

-We are all too aware of the great risks facing construction projects today, but less aware of more sustainable procurement solutions which could address them.
+We are all too aware of the great risks facing construction projects today, but our industry is less aware of the more sustainable procurement solutions which could address them.

 The nature of global supply chains can mean fluctuations in costs, project delays and inconsistent scrutiny on material provenance.
 The latter point has risen quickly up the agenda, considering high level ESG commitments which require developers and building owners to understand their carbon emissions and wider impacts beyond their site or asset.